Discontinuous groups in positive characteristic and automorphisms of Mumford curves: 1. Automorphisms and uniformization in positive characteristic

 \section{1.
 Automorphisms and uniformization in positive characteristic}

 \vv

 (1.1) Let $X$ be a complete irreducible curve of genus $g \geq 2$ over a field $k$ of characteristic $p > 0$.
-Let $K$ denote the algebraic closure of $k$.
+Let $K$ denote the algebraic closure of $k$, and $\bar{k}$ its residue field.
 Let $\gamma$ denote the $p$-rank of $X$, {\sl i.e.,} $\gamma=\dim_{{\bf Z}/p} \mbox{Jac}(X)(K)[p]$.
 If $\gamma=g$, then $X$ is called {\sl ordinary} (such curves are dense in the moduli space of curves of genus $g$).
 Recall (\cite{Gerritzen:80}, \cite{Mumford:72}) that $X$ is called a {\sl Mumford curve} if it is ``uniformized over $k$ by a Schottky group''.
-This means that (a) $k$ is complete with respect to a non-archimedean valuation; (b) there exists a free group $\Gamma$ of rank $g$ in $PGL(2,k)$, acting on ${\bf P}^1_k$ with limit set ${\cal L}_\Gamma$; (c) $X \cong \Gamma \backslash ({\bf P}^1_k - {\cal L}_\Gamma)$ as rigid analytic spaces.
-Mumford has shown that these conditions are equivalent to the stable reduction of $X$ only having components of zero genus, which intersect in $k$-rational points.
+This means that (a) $k$ is complete with respect to a non-archimedean valuation; (b) there exists a free group $\Gamma$ of rank $g$ in $PGL(2,k)$, acting on ${\bf P}^1_k$ with limit set ${\cal L}_\Gamma$; (c) the analytification $X^{\an}$ of $X$ satisfies $X^{\an} \cong \Gamma \backslash ({\bf P}^1_k - {\cal L}_\Gamma)$ as rigid analytic spaces.
+Mumford has shown that these conditions are equivalent to the stable reduction of $X$ only having rational components with $\bar{k}$-rational double points.
 Because of the ``GAGA''-correspondence for one-dimensional rigid analytic spaces, we do not have to (and will not) distinguish between analytic and algebraic curves.
 The following result is folklore:

 \vv

 {\bf (1.2) Lemma.} \ \ {\sl Mumford curves are ordinary.}

 \vv